dartmouth-cs98/17f-plan-it/README.md

 The frontend code lives in this repo (https://github.com/dartmouth-cs98/17f-plan-it).
 The backend code is in another repo (https://github.com/dartmouth-cs98/17f-plan-it-server).

 For further details on the backend endpoints, see the README in https://github.com/dartmouth-cs98/17f-plan-it-server.

+To setup up the frontend, clone the repository and run `npm install` `yarn start`

 ## Deployment